peterwilliams97/repeats/README.md

         len(inverted_index._postings_map[s]) increases
     The length of each vector of offsets decreases as m increases

-There is some implementation-dependent overhead required for tracking each vectors of offsets that we will ignore for now.
+There is some implementation-dependent overhead required for tracking each vector of offsets that we will ignore for now.
 This is the

     number of valid substrings x cost of storing each vector of offsets.